breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 The second major hurdle to graph computation is developing a binary recompiler which translates programs into optimized BLAS instructions.
 The resulting program will eventually need to demonstrate performant execution across a variety of heterogenously-typed programs, e.g. `Int`, `Float16`, `Float32`, and physical SIMD devices.
 Developing the infrastructure for such a recompiler will be a major engineering undertaking in the next two decades as the world transitions to graph computing.
 Program induction will likely be a key step to accelerating these graphs on physical hardware.

 The third and final hurdle is to develop a robust compiler toolchain for graph computation.
 At some point, users will be able to feed a short program into a source-to-source transpiler and have the program slightly rewritten with semantics preserving guarantees.
-This will require fundamental progress in abstract interpretation, programming tools, runtime instrumentation, as well as shape-safe libraries and frameworks.
-Ultimately, we hypothesize users will opt for a more declarative programming style with resource-aware and type-directed constraints.
-This final step will require fundamental progress in program induction and consume the better half of the next century to gain wider adoption.
+This will require abstract interpretation, programming tools, runtime instrumentation, as well as shape-safe libraries and frameworks.
+Ultimately, we hypothesize users will adopt a more declarative programming style with resource-aware and type-directed constraints.
+This step will require fundamental progress in program induction and consume the better half of the next century to fully realize.

 # References